 Section 3: Amends s.
-327.28, directing that fees from the registration of personal watercraft shall not be transferred from the Marine Resources Trust Fund.
+327.28, directing that fees from the registration of personal watercraft shall be deposited into the Marine Resources Trust Fund and the State Game Trust Fund.

 Section 4: Amends s.
 327.39, restricting hours of operation for personal watercraft and specifying conduct which constitutes reckless operation of a vessel.